 We have written many blogs about summer in Morzine.
 This is because there are so many different things to do and the simple fact is that it is fantastic!
 So we thought it was about time we created one blog to consolidate all the information.
 This is your one stop Summer in Morzine Ultimate Guide…so here we go.

 The atmosphere in summer is quite different to winter.
 Think barbecues, drinks in the sun and a whole host of things to do.
 Just because you can see snow on the peaks, don’t think that it is cold.
 We pretty much live in t-shirts and shorts during the summer.
 Of course there are wet days occasionally, but there are so many things to keep you occupied, you won’t get bored.
 Or you can just relax in one of our fantastic chalets or self catered properties.

 If you feel like having a change from sitting on a beach and fighting for a sun lounger, you should definitely consider a Summer holiday in Morzine.
 Warm sunny days, mountain breeze and glorious sunshine means you can swap your beach for a natural lake or sit by the pool at the foot of a mountain.
 You will want to discover what secrets are hidden under all that snow!
-The pistes become breathtaking trails from peak to peak for mountain bikers.
-Plus the chairlifts become rollercoaster rides for walkers and ramblers with links to stunning scenery, flower filled pastures, cow bells and yummy authentic mountain restaurants!
+The pistes become breathtaking trails for mountain bikers.
+Plus the chairlifts become rollercoaster rides for walkers and hikers with links to stunning scenery, flower filled pastures, cow bells and yummy authentic mountain restaurants!

 Mountain Activities in Summer